-Yes, training in Tai Chi can give you numerous benefits.
+Yes, you should start learning Tai Chi today.
+Tao Chi can give you numerous benefits.
 The slow movements of the form give you balance, while the warm-up portion of the class will loosen your joints.
 Lastly, your oxygen levels will improve through better breathing habits.

 Tai Chi Class